CodeBenderX/FlavorHub/README.md

 # FlavorHub

-**FlavorHub** is a recipe sharing community website where users can create, share, view, and review recipes.
+**FlavorHub** is a recipe-sharing community website where users can create, share, view, and review recipes.
 Built with the MERN stack (MongoDB, Express, React, Node.js) and styled with Bootstrap, FlavorHub provides a platform for food enthusiasts to explore, contribute, and discuss recipes in an interactive and user-friendly environment.

 ## Features

-- **Create Recipes**: Users can add their own recipes by filling out a form with details such as ingredients, steps, and preparation time.
+- **Create Recipes**: Users can add their recipes by filling out a form with details such as ingredients, steps, and preparation time.
 - **Share Recipes**: Once submitted, recipes are shared with the community and visible to other users.
 - **View Recipes**: Users can browse through a wide variety of recipes from different categories.
 - **Review Recipes**: Users can leave reviews on recipes shared by others to help the community with feedback.